ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 }
 ```

-Now if you click on a different buttons, you'll hear a particular for a key sound, even when you switch languages.
-Don't forget, that for now we have files only for numbers `0, 1, ..., 9`.
-For playing Arabic numbers you should add their names to `keyboardData/ar.js`.
+Now when you click on different buttons, you hear a particular key sound, even when you switch languages.
+Don't forget, that for now we have files only for numbers `0, 1, ..., 9` -- they are correct for `en` and `ru`.
+But for playing Arabic numbers you should add their `mainName`s to `keyboardData/ar.js`.

 keyboardData/ar.js